-The Consultant will provide a copy of the written Behavioral Intervention/Implementation Plan to the Service Provider and DBH.
+The Consultant will provide a copy of the written Recommendation Report/Implementation Plan to the Population-Based Service Provider and DBH.

-Training and Technical Assistance
+Training, Technical Assistance, Consultation

-Training and technical assistance should be mutually agreed upon by the Consultant and the Service Provider, or project stakeholders (with approval from the Program Manager) driving the type and duration of technical assistance needed.
+Training and technical assistance should be mutually agreed upon by the Consultant and the Population-Based Service Provider, or project stakeholders (with approval from the Program Manager) driving the type and duration of technical assistance needed.
 While on site, the Consultant will:

-- a.
-Train the identified client's family, Service Provider staff or other stakeholders about implementing the behavioral intervention/implementation plan through modeling, mentoring and shadowing; - b.
+a.
+Train the identified Project members, families, service provider staff or other stakeholders about implementing the Recommendation Report/implementation plan through modeling, mentoring and shadowing;

+- b.
 Share observations and offer suggestions about how to better interact with the client/stakeholders, implement the behavior plan/recommendations, and make modifications; - c.
 Based upon identified need, and upon prior approval by the Program Manager, offer a generalized behavior modification training for all agency staff as needed.
 Note: Training may include staff from multiple agencies since more than one agency may be working with individuals exhibiting similar behaviors or providing services to one individual; and - d.
 Based on identified project objectives, and upon prior approval by the Program Manager, offer technical assistance to key project stakeholders as needed.